A treatment for Alzheimer's 05 March 2025

 She had an underlying infection that was cured by one of the antibiotics.

 Mum had been tested many times looking for the markers of just such a thing, no blood test showed an undiagnosed infection.
+She reasonably often had Urine infections, these were detected and treated quickly.

 I am also NOT saying that antibiotics are a bad thing, they have saved many lives through the years.